 Quilts of Valor stitches quilts with love, prayers and healing thoughts for those who have been touched by war.
-We meet the 1st and 3rd Wednesday of every month at Coosa UMC in Blairsville, GA, and welcome any who would like to participate in this effort.
+We meet the 1st Thursday and 3rd Wednesday of every month, 9:30 to 1:30, at Coosa UMC in Blairsville, GA, and welcome any who would like to participate in this effort.

 More information on the above Projects or Outreach Projects may be obtained by contacting the individual committee chairmen found on our Leaders page.